 - <object> (when <object> performs HTTP requests)

-Active mixed content are the elements that are part of the DOM, and therefore their substitution can change the behaviour of the entire web page loaded via HTTPS, which can lead, for example, to stealing passwords from a visitor.
+Active mixed content is the elements that are part of the DOM, and therefore their substitution can change the behavior of the entire web page loaded via HTTPS, which can lead, for example, to stealing passwords from a visitor.
 When intercepting and spoofing active content, an attacker can inject a third-party script into a page that will be able to upload a virus to the hosting through vulnerabilities in CMS plug-ins or retrieve any valuable user data.
 This type of mixed content is more dangerous because most browsers block the download of active content via HTTP if the page is requested via HTTPS.